Guides

 1. Confirm the current platform scope

-ScopeDock is currently presented as a macOS-first public track.
-That matters because a compatibility page should help you reject the wrong assumption early instead of implying that every planned platform is already available.
+ScopeDock is currently available on macOS.
+That matters because a compatibility page should help you reject the wrong assumption early instead of implying that every future platform is already available.

 2. Identify the source type you actually need